 - Start Date: When the employee will start working for the employer.

-- Confidentiality: Also known as a non-disclosure agreement, specifies that trade secrets, client lists, and sensitive information cannot be shared while working for this employer or future employers.
+- Confidentiality: A non-disclosure agreement or confidentiality agreement specifies that trade secrets, client lists, and sensitive information cannot be shared while working for this employer or future employers.

 - Non-compete: A non-compete agreement prohibits the employee from working for competing companies or competing with the employer if they leave, including misusing confidential information.

 - Non-solicitation: Employees may not recruit other co-workers to join them when they leave the company.
 Furthermore, the employee cannot ask the company’s clients or customers to follow them to their new company.
 However, if you live in California, Montana, North Dakota, and Oklahoma, restrictive covenants are not allowed, and employees are allowed to work for competitors.